Jokkeph/RTX2MNC/README.md

 ## Authors
 Rigshospitalet - Klinik for Klinisk Fysiologi og Nuklearmedicin PET- og Cyklotronenheden
   - Joachim Hansen <joachim.pries.hansen@regionh.dk>
-  - Claes Ladefoged
+Build upon Claes Ladefoged's repository https://github.com/claesnl/rtx2mnc

 # RTX2MNC

-Converts a RT-structure from MIRADA to a MNC label file with the contours set to 1.
+Converts a RT-structure from MIRADA to a MNC label file with the filled contours set to 1.
 The program takes as input the volume file used to create the RTx struct, e.g. a PET image, in MNC format as well.
 The output label file will match the input volumes image dimensions.

 ## Installation: